Later... with Jools Holland: 2018 tendering process

 Later... and Jools' Annual Hootenanny were opened up to tender in 2018, with the contract to produce the show being retained by BBC Studios.
 A number of changes were made to the show's format, with the 60-minute show having a more relaxed feel, including "bespoke films and backstage interviews".
 Each 60-minute programme also saw Holland joined by a special guest to co-host.
-The October 2019 series of the programme saw it return to Television Centre, where it was filmed until 2012.
-It is filmed in TC1, the largest studio on the site.

-As of Series 54 both editions are pre-recorded: the 30 minute edition airs Thursday night at 10pm, with the 60 minute Even Later edition airing Friday night, usually at around 11 pm to 12 midnight, as part of BBC Two's post-Newsnight late-night line-up.
+The 54th series of the programme saw it return to Television Centre, where it had been filmed since its inception until 2012.
+It was filmed in TC1, the largest studio on the site.
+For this series, both editions were pre-recorded on the same day.
+The 30-minute edition aired Thursday night at 10pm, with the 60-minute Even Later... edition airing Friday night, usually at around 11pm to midnight, as part of BBC Two's post-Newsnight late-night line-up.

 In 2020, the format was changed due to the COVID-19 pandemic, with Holland introducing guests via videolink from his Helicon Mountain home studio and the programme becoming 45 minutes in length, as Newsnight was now starting at 10:45pm.

-After a number of years where the show had been broadcast on Tuesday and Friday nights, in October 2021, series 59 started to be broadcast on a Saturday, still in a 45 minute format, at around 10pm, as part of a schedule block devoted to music programming.
-In 2022, the programme moved from Helicon Mountain to a permanent location at the restored Alexandra Palace Theatre in North London, with Wet Leg, Joe Bonamassa and Cat Burns appearing on the first episode recorded at the theatre, which was episode one of series 60.
+After a number of years where the show had been broadcast on Tuesday and Friday nights, in October 2021, series 59 started to be broadcast on a Saturday, still in a 45 minute format, at around 10pm, as part of a BBC Two schedule block devoted to music programming.
+In 2022, with the return of the in-person format, the programme moved to a new permanent location at the restored Alexandra Palace Theatre in North London, with Wet Leg, Joe Bonamassa and Cat Burns appearing on the first episode of Series 60 - the first series recorded at this location.